In this post, I would like to cover the Explore page in Log Intelligence. Read on to learn more!

 Going back to the Streams tab, for every event, you also have other options:

 View in Context shows you the event you pivoted on and the events that happened before as well as after that event.
 By default, the hostname and/or filepath fields are added to the query (if available) though the context query can be changed as desired.
 (Note: This is all like Log Insight except the hostname and/or filepath fields being added to the query)

-You also have the ability to created your own extracted fields.
-You can do this in a variety of ways including from the event other options menu or by selecting part of an event and selecting Extract Field.
+You also have the ability to create your own extracted fields.
+You can do this in various ways, including from the event other options menu or by selecting part of an event and selecting Extract Field.

 IMPORTANT: The name must be unique

-In addition, you can modify the field definition as desired including adding additional context to better optimize the query:
+In addition, you can modify the field definition as desired, including adding additional context to optimize the query better:

 To the right of the events is the Fields panel.
 This lists all the fields for the result set of the given query: